gorkaerana/meddle/README.md

 ## Limitations

 ### Unsupported data types
-`meddle` does not support [`SdkCode` and `Expression` attribute data types](https://developer.veevavault.com/mdl/#attributes-data-types), since no meaningful real world examples against which to test the tool could be found.
-More specifically:
+`meddle` does not fully support [`SdkCode` and `Expression` attribute data types](https://developer.veevavault.com/mdl/#attributes-data-types), in the sense that it does not map them to built-in Python types or bespoke Python objects.
+This is due to not having found any meaningful real world examples against which to test the tool.
+Find a more detailed background on each of the data types in the below list and tables.
+Issues and/or contributions in this space are most welcome :)

 - The attributes (and corresponding components) with data type `SdkCode` are listed in the table on the left below.
 No real world usage of any of them could be found.
 - The attributes (and corresponding components) with `Expression` data type are listed in the table on the right below.
 Real world usage examples could be found for only two of them:
   - `formula` in [KANBAN-BOARD-CONFIG.vpk](https://github.com/veeva/Vault-Kanban-Board/blob/main/KANBAN-BOARD-CONFIG.vpk), which counters Veeva's documentation and does not enclose the attribute value in square brackets.
 See also [the scraped file](tests/mdl_examples/scrapped/KANBAN-BOARD-CONFIG/Object.access_request__c.mdl).
-  - `relationship_criteria` which has plenty of usage (as a quick grep in `tests/mdl_examples/scrapped` will show) but the attribute value is empty for every case.
+  - `relationship_criteria` which has plenty of usage (as a quick grep in `tests/mdl_examples/scrapped` will show) but the attribute value is empty in every case.

 <table>
 <tr><th> Attributes with data type <code>SdkCode</code>, and their components  </th><th> Attributes with data type <code>Expression</code>, and their components </th></tr>